borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 <!--more-->
 ## Systems and causal loop diagrams
 A couple of years ago, I read and was inspired by [Thinking in Systems: A Primer](https://smus.com/books/thinking-in-systems-a-primer/) by Donella Meadows.
 One of the tools presented in Meadows' book are causal loop diagrams.
 Here's a simple riff on a classic causal loop diagram to help us grapple with chicken populations.
 More chickens mean more eggs, and more eggs mean more chickens (a reinforcing loop).
-On the flip side, chickens have a certain propensity for crossing the road.
-The more chickens, the more chaotic the road crossings, with unfortunate consequences for their overall population (a balancing loop).
+As we know, chickens have a certain propensity for crossing the road, and the more chickens, the more chaotic the road crossings with unfortunate consequences for their overall population (a balancing loop).

 ![A causal loop diagram about chickens](chicken-cld.png)

 Causal loop diagrams are a way to visually represent a complex system.
 They can be a good visual summary, giving us a sense of factors and feedback loops that relate to a topic.
-They are well suited to illustrating fuzzy problems, but are not well suited for rigorous system analysis[^1][^2].

 Over the last couple of years I got a bit nerdy about the topic and "modeled" some of my own systems based on some of my reading.
 For example, based on a series of lectures about the Middle Ages, I sketched out causal loop diagrams that illustrated some secular trends.
 These can be found in the [public version of my note corpus](https://z3.ca/Medieval_feedback_loops).